 The Appeals stage of the disciplinary process is part of the Code of Practice to which an employee has a right.
 It can be exercised after any of the stages of disciplinary action for Misconduct/Poor Performance or Gross Misconduct.
-An employee who wishes to appeal against a disciplinary decision should inform the Chair/Mayor (or Chair of the relevant committee) within five working days, in writing and giving reasons for the appeal.
+An employee who wishes to appeal against a disciplinary decision should inform the Chair within five working days, in writing and giving reasons for the appeal.
 An Appeal may be raised if: